vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v1/persons/sage-bloodlines/bhRguH/dvitIyajanmani_bhRguH/chyavanaH/ApnavAna/aurvaH/jamadagniH/nIlameghAchAryaH.md

 - rahasyatrayasAra translation

 > For NyAya-SiddhAn~janam, VaikuNThavAsi SrI NIlamEghAchArya has written an excellent Hindi anuvAdam - Again published by the chowkhamba group.
 He was a scholar of very high merit and was colleague of SrI UtthamUr SwAmi at SrI VE~nkatESwara Oriental University,Tirupathi, and later moved over to KAsi.He was an authority in VyAkaraNa and very well-versed in VEdAnta.
-His another celebrated contribution is +++(editing)+++ the full-length Sanskrit version of SrImad Rahasya-Traya-SAram by SrI UtthamUr SwAmi through Ubhaya-VEdAnta GranthamAlA, for the benifit of non-tamil speaking scholars.This book is out-of-print.
+His another celebrated contribution is the full-length Sanskrit version of SrImad Rahasya-Traya-SAram +++(published)+++ by SrI UtthamUr SwAmi through Ubhaya-VEdAnta GranthamAlA, for the benifit of non-tamil speaking scholars.
+This book is out-of-print.

 Travel with uttamUru-vIrarAghava.